flaviostutz/freepbx/README.md

 If "Apply" is taking too long, disable "Module signature check" (if you know what you're doing).

+Security considerations:

+* Turn off SIP Guest on Settings -> Sip settings

+* Enable fail2ban with ENV FAIL2BAN_ENABLE=true (you have to run this container in privileged mode for this to work)

 Thanks to https://github.com/tiredofit/docker-freepbx for various insights on the new Asterisk 15 installation.

 This image is used in production deployments.